Steadsoft/imperium/docs/review_june_2025.md

 We support `endian(big)` and `endian(small)` on numeric types (integer and floats)

 We allow a `bit` string (up to some max length perhaps 128 if we support `qword`) to be treated as an unsigned integer in calculations, perhaps just using basic coonversion to the nearest sized integer.

+A `type` describes a structure nothing more and itself has no storage.

+All structures are defined as a `type`

+We support an ability to read/write machine registers bearing in mind the platform isn't fixed.

+We could make `register` a `builtin` operation/function.